Home | Playful Learning Activities | Seasonal Activities | Winter | Winter STEM Activities for Young Children

 Make Your Own Frost

-Melting Evergreen Trees
+Watch Evergreen Trees Melt

-The trees can be made from baking soda either the morning of or the day before the experiment so that they have time to set into a cone shape.
-When you are ready to begin the experiment, encourage children to squirt drops of vinegar onto the trees to see them melt.
-You can ask children to make hypotheses about how long it will take the trees to melt, and how many drops of vinegar it will take to melt the trees!
+When you are ready to begin the experiment, encourage children to squirt drops of vinegar onto the trees and to observe the way the vinegar causes the trees to fizz and melt.
+You can ask children to make hypotheses about how long it will take the trees to melt, and how many drops of vinegar will be needed to melt the trees!

-Counting Snowballs
+Count Snowballs

 Pin It on Pinterest